Managing Large Example Payloads in API Specs

 FAQ

-Q: What is the recommended maximum size for inline examples in OpenAPI 3.1?
+What is the recommended maximum size for inline examples?

-Q: How do I validate external example files against their parent schema in CI?
+How do I validate external example files against their parent schema?